What Does a Blinking Red Light Mean in Traffic?

 Legal Penalties for Ignoring a Blinking Red Light

-Failing to stop at a blinking red light can result in fines, points on your license, and increased insurance rates in most states, including Pennsylvania.
+Failing to stop at a blinking red light can result in fines, points on your driving record, and increased insurance rates in many jurisdictions throughout the United States.

-Ignoring a blinking red light is a traffic violation with serious consequences, including:
+Ignoring a blinking red light is generally considered a traffic violation and may lead to consequences such as:

 How Blinking Red Lights Differ Across States and Scenarios